Award Transfer Process

 Assigning a new PI/Keeping the Award at the UA

 The administering UA department has the option of nominating a replacement PI to take over responsibility for the award.
-The sponsor, however, makes the final determination based on the credentials of the initial PI and the proposed replacement PI.
+A subaward can be issued to the transferring PI to complete research at their new institution.

 Transfer of Gift/Fixed Price Balances